 \subsection{Study Context and Case Selection}

-Both clinical and technical research teams are affiliated with academic institutions in the United States.
-The teams relied on virtual meetings via Zoom throughout the entire collaboration period.
-We selected these two collaborations as case studies because both cases are related to the field of speech-language pathology settings and focused on telehealth scenarios.
-The shared objectives for the interdisciplinary teams include improving patient care through AI-assisted telehealth assessment or interventions and exploring how clinicians could leverage AI-driven insights for better clinical decision-making and reduced clinical workflow.
+We selected these two collaborations as case studies due to the following shared commonalities.
+Both cases are related to the field of speech-language pathology settings and focused on telehealth scenarios. \re{Both projects shared two primary objectives for the interdisciplinary teams: improving patient care through AI-assisted telehealth assessment or intervention, and exploring how clinicians could use AI-driven insights to support clinical decision-making and reduce clinical workload.} The teams work remotely and rely on Zoom meetings throughout the collaboration period, which provides an excellent context for us to study cross-disciplinary collaboration.
 These shared characteristics allowed us to investigate common interdisciplinary workflow patterns without becoming overly confined to a single project’s particularities.
 Still, each project has unique patient care needs and individual differences in clinical tasks that lead to different types of communication and collaborations with AI experts.
-We centered our inquiry on how participants conceptualized, documented, and processed patient data to develop or refine AI tools for clinical use and how they communicated across disciplinary boundaries.
+Case 1 involves bilingual clinicians who work with bilingual child language assessment data, whereas Case 2 involves monolingual clinicians who work with adults with neurogenic disorders.
+Also, both clinical and technical research teams are affiliated with different academic institutions in the United States. \re{For our study,} we centered our inquiry on how participants conceptualized, documented, and processed patient data to develop or refine AI tools for clinical use and how they communicated across disciplinary boundaries.